kedro-org/kedro/docs/source/kedro_project_setup/settings.md

 # Project settings

-A Kedro project's `settings.py` file contains the settings for the project, such as library component registration, custom hooks registration, etc. This document explains how settings work and which settings are available.
+A Kedro project's `settings.py` file contains the runtime configuration for the project, including registration of hooks and library components.
+This page explains how settings work and which settings are available.

 ## Default settings
 A Kedro settings file doesn’t have to define any settings if it doesn’t need to.
 Each setting has a sensible default value.
 These defaults live in the module `src/<project_name>/settings.py`.